May 30, 2023 · fp, haskell and language

 m ∈ Move ::= ε | s ; m

-(Epsilon stands for empty string.)
+(Epsilon denotes an empty string.)

 S⟦Step⟧ : Nat